Healthy Starts Here

 +

 Boosters are an important part of protecting yourself from getting seriously ill or dying from COVID-19.
 They are recommended for most people.
-The updated COVID-19 boosters — also called bivalent boosters — help restore protection that has decreased since previous vaccination, as well as provide broad protection against more recent variants.
 Learn more about COVID-19 boosters and find out if you need one.

 +